Published on: 30 Sep , 2024

 Support Ticket Volume: You can track the no. of tickets you receive during a period on your customer support software.
 The goal is to reduce this number.

-Average Ticket Resolution Time: Tells you the average time taken to resolve a ticket.
+Average Ticket Resolution Time: Measures the average time taken to resolve a ticket.

-First-contact Resolution Rate: Tells you the number of tickets solved on the first contact.
+First-contact Resolution Rate: Track the number of tickets solved on the first contact.

 Formula: ( No. of tickets solved on the first interaction / total no. of tickets ) X 100